All resources

 ⚠️ Error: The #NAME? error occurs when the formula references an unrecognized function name or misspelled function.

 Solution: Verify the function names are spelled correctly and supported by Google Sheets.
-Ensure functions are correctly formatted and properly referenced within the formula to resolve these errors.
+Make sure your formulas are written correctly and reference the right cells to avoid errors.

 However, advancements in technology have led to the development of specialized tools that streamline this process, allowing users to navigate through vast amounts of data with ease.